kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 In this example, five devices are defined: a full GPU called "gpu-0" and four partitions of "gpu-0" called "gpu-0-partion-0", "gpu-0-partion-1", "gpu-0-partion-2", and "gpu-0-partion-3" respectively.
-The physical GPU is represented as a shared capacity pool, from which all five devices draw their capacity.
+The physical GPU is represented as a shared counter set, from which all five devices draw their capacity.
 It also sets up a device mixin for the partitions that defines the advertised resource availability and a device capacity consumption mixin that defines the capacity the device draws from the capaity pool.
 This allows the